Enabling Multiplexing To enable multiplexing in Karafka, a simple yet crucial step must be taken when defining your subscription groups. By providing the `multiplex` option within your subscription group definition, you instruct Karafka to initiate multiplexing for that particular group: ```ruby cla

 *This example illustrates the performance difference for IO intense work, where the IO cost of processing a single message is 1ms and a total lag of 500 000 messages in five partitions.

 ## Enabling Multiplexing To enable multiplexing in Karafka, a simple yet crucial step must be taken when defining your subscription groups.
 By providing the `multiplex` option within your subscription group definition, you instruct Karafka to initiate multiplexing for that particular group: ```ruby class KarafkaApp < Karafka::App setup do |config| # ... end routes.draw do # Always establish two independent connections to this topic from every # single process.
 They will be able to poll and process data independently subscription_group 'events' do multiplexing(max: 2) topic :events do consumer EventsConsumer end end end end ``` Multiplexing also works for subscription groups with multiple topics: ```ruby class KarafkaApp < Karafka::App setup do |config| # ... end routes.draw do # Always establish two independent connections to those topics from every # single process.
-They will be able to poll and process data independently subscription_group 'main' do multiplexing(max: 2) topic :events do consumer EventsConsumer end topic :notifications do consumer NotificationsConsumer end end end end ``` !!! notice "Proper Placement of `#multiplexing` configuration" The `#multiplexing` method must be used exclusively within a `#subscription_group` block.
-It is not suitable for routing without an explicit subscription group definition. routes.draw do # This will NOT work - will raise undefined method multiplexing(max: 2) # Always define your subscription group and apply multiplexing directly on it subscription_group :main do multiplexing(max: 2) topic :events do consumer EventsConsumer end end end Once you have configured multiplexing in your routing settings, no additional steps are required for it to function.
-Your application will start processing messages from multiple partitions simultaneously, leveraging the benefits of multiplexing immediately and seamlessly.
-The following configuration options are available for `#multiplexing`:Option | Type | Default | Description |
+They will be able to poll and process data independently subscription_group 'main' do multiplexing(max: 2) topic :events do consumer EventsConsumer end topic :notifications do consumer NotificationsConsumer end end end end ``` !!! note "Proper Placement of `#multiplexing` configuration" The `#multiplexing` method must be used exclusively within a `#subscription_group` block.
+It is not suitable for routing without an explicit subscription group definition. ```ruby routes.draw do # This will NOT work - will raise undefined method multiplexing(max: 2) # Always define your subscription group and apply multiplexing directly on it subscription_group :main do multiplexing(max: 2) topic :events do consumer EventsConsumer end end end ``` Once you have configured multiplexing in your routing settings, no additional steps are required for it to function.
+Your application will start processing messages from multiple partitions simultaneously, leveraging the benefits of multiplexing immediately and seamlessly. ### Enabling Multiplexing / Configuration API The actual multiplexing API provides these options: ```ruby subscription_group 'events' do multiplexing( min: 1, # Minimum connections (for dynamic mode) max: 3, # Maximum connections boot: 2 # Connections to start with (dynamic mode) ) topic :events do consumer EventsConsumer end end ``` The following configuration options are available:| Option | Type | Default | Description |

 min |

-Integer, nil | nil (sets to max ) |
+Integer, nil | nil (sets to max) |

 The minimum multiplexing count.
 Setting this to nil or not setting it at all will set it to the max value, effectively turning off dynamic multiplexing and ensuring a stable number of multiplexed connections. |